 During the first quarter of 2015, our average realized NGLs sales price decreased 56.1% compared to the first quarter of 2014.
 Two major components of our NGLs, ethane and propane, typically make up over 70% of an average NGL barrel.
 During the first quarter of 2015, average prices for domestic ethane decreased 49% and average domestic propane prices decreased 59% from the first quarter of 2014.
 Average price decreases for other domestic NGLs were approximately 50%.
 The price changes were reflective of the price changes for crude oil and natural gas.
-As long as U.S. crude oil and natural gas production remain high and the price ratio of crude oil to natural gas remains wide (as measured on a six to one energy equivalency), the production of NGLs may continue to be high relative to historical norms and would, in turn, suggest continued downward price pressure, especially on the price of ethane.
+As long as U.S. crude oil and natural gas production remain high and theprice ratio of crude oil to natural gas remains wide (as measured on a six to one energy equivalency), the production of NGLs may continue to be high relative to historical norms and would, in turn, suggest continued downward price pressure, especially on the price of ethane.
 Many natural gas processing facilities have been and will likely continue re-injecting ethane back into the natural gas stream after processing due to insufficient ethane demand, which negatively impacts production and natural gas prices.

 During the first quarter of 2015, our average realized natural gas sales price decreased 40.0% compared to the first quarter of 2014.
 According to the EIA, spot prices for natural gas at Henry Hub (the primary U.S. price benchmark) were 44.0% lower in the first quarter from the first quarter of 2014.
 Natural gas prices are more affected by domestic issues (as compared to crude oil prices), such as weather (particularly extreme heat or cold), supply, local demand issues, other fuel competition (coal) and domestic economic conditions, and they have historically been subject to substantial fluctuation.
-However, with the surplus of natural gas inventories at the end of March 2015, which is designated as the end of the heating season, were 75% higher than a year earlier but were 12% lower than the previous five-year average.
+However, with the surplus of natural gas that has plagued the industry since 2012, natural gas prices have been weak and the fluctuations in prices have been limited to the lower end of the price range.
+The U.S. natural gas inventories at the end of March 2015, which is designated as the end of the heating season, were 75% higher than a year earlier but were 12% lower than the previous five-year average.
 Storage withdrawals in the first quarter of 2015 were lower than the previous year primarily due to increased production.
 U.S. consumption increased in the first quarter of 2015 compared to the previous year, but was significantly less than the production increase.
 Consumption increases came from higher electric power and industrial usage, while residential and commercial usage was lower.